 Effects of Mining on the Environment

-If proper precautions are not taken, mining can have adverse effects on both the surface and groundwater.
-Due to the high amount of chemicals that mining activities generate; unnaturally high concentrations of arsenic, mercury, and sulfuric acid will be deposited in the water bodies.
+If proper precautions are not taken, mining can adversely affect the surface and groundwater.
+Due to the high amount of chemicals that mining activities generate, unnaturally high concentrations of arsenic, mercury, and sulfuric acid will be deposited in the water bodies.

 When mining, extensive areas of land and vegetation are cleared.
-The viability of the land for farming activities deteriorate and animals loss their habitats.
+The viability of the land for farming activities deteriorates, and animals lose their habitats.
 Biodiversity losses are, therefore, experienced in the area due to habitat modification in terms of factors such as pH changes and temperature changes.

-Another critical concern of mining to the environment is Biomagnification.
-Animals in the lower levels of the food chain and living near mining areas will consume heavy metals.
-These animals are then consumed by those above them in the food chain and this continues until to the top of the chain.
+These animals are then consumed by those above them in the food chain, and this continues until the compounds move to the top of the chain.
 The toxic metals will move gradually from the consumer to the top of the chain through the feeding relationship.

-Mining activities can cause direct poisoning of the marine animals when the toxic chemicals and heavy metals are transported through run off to the water bodies.
-Due to the bioavailability of these hazardous materials in the water, they can modify the pH affecting the plants that the aquatic animals feed on.
+Mining activities can cause direct poisoning of marine animals when toxic chemicals and heavy metals are transported through runoff to the water bodies.
+Due to the bioavailability of these hazardous materials in the water, they can modify the pH, affecting the plants that the aquatic animals feed on.

-There is also physical effect caused by the silt deposited in water surface as a result of mining which can lead to reduced visibility and clogging of respiratory surfaces of the aquatic animals.
+There is also a physical effect caused by the silt deposited on the water surface as a result of mining, which can lead to reduced visibility and clogging of the respiratory surfaces of the aquatic animals.

-Surface mining results in deforestation and this has long term effects even after the mine has been decommissioned and the land refilled with soil and replanted.
-Besides, the majority of plant species have a very low tolerance to high concentrations of metals in the soil except for grass.
+Surface mining results in deforestation, which has long-term effects even after the mine has been decommissioned and the land refilled with soil and replanted.
+Besides, most plant species have a very low tolerance to high concentrations of metals in the soil, except for grass.